 Audio Recording Degree and Career Education Programs

-In addition to training on industry-standard equipment and techniques, students also receive musical training, such as keyboard, aural and theoretical training.
-Here are some classes that might appear in the curriculum in bachelor's degree programs in recording arts:
+In addition to industry-standard equipment and techniques, students also receive keyboard, aural and theoretical training.
+Some classes that might appear in bachelor's recording arts curriculum are:

 - Digital consoles